 Live streaming of Mass

-10:30 Sunday Mass is also being live-streamed to our YouTube channel.
+All weekend Masses will also be live-streamed to our YouTube channel.

 A recorded version of Sunday 10:30 Mass can also be viewed on the Streaming page of this website.

-Fr David's homilies can be read here: Fr David's homilies.
+Due to the need to keep services short, there are no homilies.
+However, Fr David's continues to write them.
+His homilies can be read here: Fr David's homilies.

 A link to the text of each Sunday's liturgy can be found on the Services page next to the particular Sunday.